 - 4. After the ball is kicked, observe the players in your area of responsibility (see 26.1).
 After checking its initial trajectory, do not watch the flight of the ball. - 5.
-[LINE JUDGE] and [IN 3x1 FORMATION (6C-MAN CREW)] [LINESMAN] - (a) If the kick threatens to go into the end zone, stay on the goal line (out of the way of all players) to rule on a touchback.
-If the ball threatens the pylon, be there to be able to rule on whether the ball goes out of bounds in the field of play or the end zone. - (b) If the ball and at least one player go deep into the end zone, move to cover the end line. - (c) If a touchback occurs, move infield ahead of any receiver who has the ball, give the touchback signal [S7] and sound your whistle to prevent further action. - (d) On a deep kickoff, follow the ball carrier and keep him bracketed between you and the upfield officials. - 6.
-[IN 2xx/2x1 FORMATION (4/5-MAN CREW)] [LINESMAN] Move downfield along the sideline while the kick is in the air.
-During the return, stay ahead of the ball carrier, keeping him bracketed between you and the downfield official.
+[LINE JUDGE] and [IN F6 FORMATION (CREW OF 6)] [LINESMAN] - (a) If the kick threatens to go into the end zone, stay on the goal line (out of the way of all players) to rule on a touchback.
+If the ball threatens the pylon, be there to be able to rule on whether the ball goes out of bounds in the field of play or the end zone. - (b) If the live ball and at least one player go deep into the end zone, move to cover the end line. - (c) If a touchback occurs: - (i) Sound your whistle loudly to prevent further action. - (ii) Move infield ahead of any receiver who has the ball.
+Until you get in front of them, continue to watch them in case they are fouled.
+1 - (iii) Give the touchback signal [S7]. - (d) On a deep kickoff, follow the ball carrier and keep them bracketed between you and the upfield officials. - 6.
+[IN F4-5 FORMATION (CREW OF 4/5)] [LINESMAN] Move downfield along the sideline while the kick is in the air.
+During the return, stay ahead of the ball carrier, keeping them bracketed between you and the downfield official.
 On a long run, be at Team A's goal line before the ball carrier.
-Mark the dead-ball spot if it is between Team A's 2-yard line and the goal line, or if the ball carrier passes you. - 7.
-If the ball goes out of bounds in your area go to and hold the spot, dropping your flag if appropriate.
-Place a ball or flag at the spot and ensure that another official relays a ball to the Spotter.
+Mark the dead-ball spot if you are the nearest official when the ball carrier is tackled or is out of bounds. † - 7.
+If the ball goes out of bounds in your area go to and hold the spot, dropping your flag if appropriate. ×